alienchow/alienchow.github.io/content/post/ai_takeaways_mar_2026/index.md

 If a senior SRE who had been burnt way too many times for reckless, unverified deployments asks for more qualitative and quantitative measurements of the efficacy of a newly pushed AI platform or tool, they are the heretics living in the past.
 Old school.
 Unimaginative.
 Getting in the way of innovation.
 They must be reformed into rethinking reliability as a negotiable attribute tolerant of stochastic outcomes.
 [Incidents](https://www.thestack.technology/mckinsey-ai-agent-hacked-lilli/) [are](https://www.kaspersky.com/blog/openclaw-vulnerabilities-exposed/55263/) [a](https://www.coderabbit.ai/blog/state-of-ai-vs-human-code-generation-report) [byproduct](https://www.tomshardware.com/tech-industry/artificial-intelligence/amazon-calls-engineers-to-address-issues-caused-by-use-of-ai-tools-report-claims-company-says-recent-incidents-had-high-blast-radius-and-were-allegedly-related-to-gen-ai-assisted-changes) [of](https://www.hacktron.ai/blog/hacking-cloudflare-vinext) [necessary progress](https://www.pcmag.com/news/amazon-links-2-aws-outages-to-autonomous-kiro-ai-coding-agent).

 SLOs?
 Error budgets?
 Verify before deploy?
 Production Readiness Review (PRR)?
 A/B testing? **Get that out of here.** Use AI AI AI to speed up the output delivery.
-The words say "cautious adoption", the actions say "adopt at all costs".
+At the first sight of a mirage of productivity, `cautious AI adoption` gives way to `adopt AI at all costs`.

 Everyone must no longer apire to be T-shaped normies.
 The meta is now a horizontal, thick, fat I-shaped engineer.
 AI hath giveth thee all means to gain knowledge in any field, there's no longer any excuse to not have adequate knowledge in everything and deliver output on all fronts.

 Pragmatically, however, I think the realistic outcome has been **Serrated-shape Engineers**:
-> People with broad, spontaneous, mid-level understanding of a subject just enough to appear to get something done, but also just enough to accidentally cut themselves.
+> **People with broad, spontaneous, mid-level understanding of a subject just enough to appear to get something done, but also just enough to accidentally cut themselves.**

-With that said, I do sense that the tide is slowly changing as the number of AI-related incidents mount.
-May we all gain some level of sanity again.

 ## Hot Take 4: Agentic SREs Will Not Save You